Program Admission and Requirements

 Demonstrate College Readiness

 Students must meet minimum score requirements and/or successfully complete the required college success courses in English, reading, and math with a C- grade or higher at Hawkeye Community College or comparable courses at another accredited college.
-For appropriate college success course placement, work with your program advisor.
+For appropriate college success course placement, work with your Academic/College Success Advisor.

 ACT |